Mongolia

 MONGOLIA: PALLAS’S CAT KITTEN QUEST

-Now, for the first time, we are pleased to announce a new trip to eastern Mongolia where we will be specifically photograph wild Pallas’s cats at the peak of their breeding season when they have their adorable kittens.
+This incredible tour travels deep into the vast and spectacular grasslands of Eastern Mongolia to specifically photograph wild Pallas’s cats at the peak of their breeding season, when they have their adorable kittens.

-Pallas’s Cat is a very distinctive, medium-size cat with the densest fur of any wild cat on earth, helping them to stay protected from their cold Asian steppe habitat.
+Pallas’s Cat is a very distinctive, medium-sized cat with the densest fur of any wild cat on earth, helping them to stay protected from their cold Asian steppe habitat.
 Yet despite this, a Pallas’s cat needs to catch up to five rodents a day to stay warm.
-Relative to their body size, Pallas’s cat have the shortest legs of any wild cat and that, along with their flat-shaped head gives them a low profile when they stalk for prey.
+Relative to their body size, Pallas’s cat has the shortest legs of any wild cat, and that, along with their flat-shaped head, gives them a low profile when they stalk for prey.
 Unlike other small cats, Pallas’s cats also have round pupils.
 This artful combination of physical features gives them a rather angry appearance, turning them into nature’s ultimate ‘Grumpy Cat’.

-We will spend seven nights and six full days photographing wild Pallas’s cats and their kittens in this vast and stunning landscapes.
+We will spend seven nights and six full days photographing wild Pallas’s cats and their kittens in these vast and stunning landscapes.

 Accommodation & Road Transport: The hotel in Ulaanbaatar is comfortable and of good standard.
-The ger camp used in the Pallas’s Cat area consist of traditional wood and felt gers (yurts) as used by Mongolian nomads for thousands of years.
+The ger camp used in the Pallas’s Cat area consists of traditional wood and felt gers (yurts) as used by Mongolian nomads for thousands of years.
 Each ger has two beds complete with good bedding.
-In cold weather, they are heated with a small wood or coal-burning stove.
-There is a separate dining ger with table and chairs.
+There is a separate dining ger with a table and chairs.
 Washing facilities are very simple, and toilet facilities are pit toilets.
 (At the Pallas’s Cat camp, some accommodations are chalets rather than gers.)
 At Khustai, the ‘tourist ger camp’ is fixed and more comfortable with larger gers, including pretty furniture, while there is a large dining area and proper toilets and showers in conventional buildings

 Roads range from good to poor (tarred roads are limited in Mongolia).
 Our transport consists of sturdy 4×4 vehicles.

-Walking: The walking effort during our tour is mostly easy, sometimes moderate grade.
+Walking: The walking effort during our tour is mostly easy, sometimes of a moderate grade.

 Climate: Predominantly dry and sunny, but some overcast weather is likely, and wind is a regular feature.
 Temperatures are generally cool in the daytime (sometimes warm, especially at lower altitudes), but it can be cold at night at higher altitudes.